 The concentration camps were practically little cities.
 The hierarchy was incomprehensible to the inmates, but at the top of the inmates, were the Kapos, usually inmates who had been common criminals.
-The inmates at the bottom of the hierarchy usually included Communists and Intellectuals.
+The inmates at the bottom of this hierarchy usually included Jews, Communists, and Intellectuals.
 While the Kapo was also doomed to die like the others, he was offered a better life in the camp.
 A room of his own, a few personal artifacts, a certain degree of ease with the SS officers and the liberty to have sex with his chosen women were among the privileges granted to the Kapo, in exchange for his help in accomplishing the less savory tasks of the camp and in managing the other inmates.

-At the top of the hierarchy was the Commandant, who pretended to not know about the goings-on in the camp.
+At the top of the camp’s overall hierarchy was the Commandant, who pretended to not know about the goings-on in the camp.
 In a twisted sense of the everyday, his wife was expected to maintain a respectable family life, like in any normal garrison town.
 In addition to the houses of the commandant and the other officers, the camp area also consisted of its own orphanage, an infirmary for the disabled, a brothel and even a prison.
 While the orphanage and the infirmary catered to children and sick people who did not fall in either category (full blooded Germans citizens or camp inmates), the brothel housed better fed women who were also ultimately doomed to die.
 The prison, on the other hand, was a torture chamber where people were tortured endlessly for days and nights.
-The film mentions that the air vents of the prison were not sound proofed.
+The film mentions that the air vents of the prison were not soundproofed.

 The last spectacle of life in the camps